Election Commission has zero-tolerance to money and muscle power: CEC Arora | Politics

 ''The ECI will ensure that there is no irregularity andevery voter is allowed to cast vote in a free and fair mannerin the assembly polls.
 We know how to get it done,'' he said.

+The ECI on Friday met Chief Secretary AlapanBandyopadhyay, Home Secretary HK Dwivedi, DGP Virendra andother senior officials, the CEC said.

-Arora said the full bench of the ECI asked the state'schief secretary and home secretary to look into the issues offake information in the social media raised by politicalparties.
+Arora said the full bench of the ECI asked the chiefsecretary and home secretary to look into the issues of fakeinformation in the social media raised by political parties.

 According to the CEC, the chief secretary and the homesecretary of the state said that they are following the EC'sguidelines in letter and spirit.